creighton-gorai/Shiny/README.md

 ### Shiny with other Data Vis.
 APIs

+There is a big focus in using R with these Data Vis APIs.
+Shiny works with a few other APIs just by using R and inserting (Ex: `library(name of library to use)`).

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for